MORGANTOWN, WV – Robbie Sigley, a 20-year-old from Preston County, decided to attend West Virginia Junior College directly after high school.

 Robbie’s favorite moment at the WVJC was the mock disaster.
 The student created a mock accident scenario and treated the patients in the school.
 The Medical Office Management students were responsible for registering the victims, and the Medical Assistant students diagnosed what was wrong with them.

 “What made it memorable was that it introduced a real-life scenario,” Robbie said.
 “We could get flooded (by victims) in an office or hospital – this thing really could happen.
 We had to make sure it was done correctly.”

 As graduation nears, Robbie said he feels prepared to enter the workforce.

 “The instructors took their time, and it was all worth it,” he said.
 “I think I’m very prepared.”

-Robbie will begin his Medical Office Administration externship at a local healthcare facility early in 2013, followed by graduation in February.
+Robbie will begin his Medical Office Management externship at a local healthcare facility early in 2013, followed by graduation in February.